+FIRMWARE DESCRIPTION

-FIRMWARE DESCRIPTION The purpose of the firmware is to show how to generate specific UNI/O bus transactions using a general I/O pin on the Digital Signal Controller or microcontroller.
+The purpose of the firmware is to show how to generate specific UNI/O bus transactions using a general I/O pin on the microcontroller.
 The focus is to provide the designer with a strong understanding of communication with the 11XXX serial EEPROMs, thus allowing for more complex programs to be written in the future.
-The firmware was written in C language and tested using the Microchip Explorer 16 development board.
+The firmware was written in C, compiled with HI-TECH C[®] PRO for the PIC10/12/16 MCU Family, and tested using the Microchip PICkitTM 2 Low Pin Count Demo Board.
 The code can easily be modified to use any I/O pin that is available.

 No additional libraries are required with the provided code.
-The main program is organized into five sections:
+Separate projects are provided for the PIC12 and PIC16.
+Within each project, the main program is organized into five sections:

 - Initialization

-- · Write Enable
+- Write Enable

 - Page Write

 - WIP Polling

-- · Sequential Read
+- Sequential Read

 The program utilizes the WIP polling feature for detecting the completion of the write cycle after the page write operation.
 The read operation allows for verification that the data was properly written.
 No method of displaying the input data is provided, but an oscilloscope can be used.

 The code was tested using the 11LC160 serial EEPROM.
 This device features 2K x 8 (16 Kbits) of memory and 16-byte pages.
 Oscilloscope screen shots are labeled for ease in reading.
 The data sheet versions of the waveforms are shown below the oscilloscope screen shots.
-An external 8 MHz crystal oscillator is used to clock the Digital Signal Controller or microcontroller with the PLL enabled.
-During testing, a 50 kHz serial bus frequency was used.
+The internal 8 MHz RC oscillator is used to clock the microcontroller.
 If a different clock is used, the code must be modified to generate the proper timings.
+During testing, a 10 kHz serial bus frequency was used.
+The code was tested with both the lite and pro versions of the HI-TECH C compiler; however, the pro version allows for faster serial bus frequencies to be achieved due to the inclusion of code optimization.
 All values represented in this application note are decimal values unless otherwise noted.

-INITIALIZATION

-Before initiating communication with the 11XXX, the master device (DSC or MCU) must generate a low-tohigh edge on SCIO to release the serial EEPROM from Power-on Reset (POR).
-Because bus idle is high, the DSC or MCU creates a high-low-high pulse on SCIO.
-Once the serial EEPROM has been released from POR, a standby pulse with a minimum timing of TSTBY is performed to place the serial EEPROM into Standby mode, as shown in Figure 2.
+INITIALIZATION Before initiating communication with the 11XXX, the master device (MCU) must generate a low-to-high edge on SCIO to release the serial EEPROM from Power-on Reset (POR).
+Because bus idle is high, the MCU creates a high-low-high pulse on SCIO.
+Once the serial EEPROM has been released from POR, a standby pulse with a minimum timing of TSTBY is performed to place the serial EEPROM into Standby mode, as shown in Figure 3.
 Note that once a command has successfully executed - indicated by the reception of a Slave Acknowledge (SAK) following the No Master Acknowledge (NoMAK) - the serial EEPROM enters Standby mode immediately and a standby pulse is not necessary.
-In this case, only the Start Header Setup time (Tss) must be observed before the DSC or MCU may initiate another command to the same device.
+In this case, only the Start Header Setup time (Tss) must be observed before the MCU may initiate another command to the same device.
+FIGURE 3: STANDBY PULSE